mBEDed/ESCPOS_USB/README.md

 - **Compilation Errors**:
   - Confirm that all required libraries are correctly installed.
   - For ESP32 users, make sure `#include "usbhub.h"` is added to USBPrinter.h.
+  - Also for ESP32, the frequncy of SPI communication needs to be reduced from 26000000 to 8000000.

 - **Power Issues**:
   - The printer may require more power than the microcontroller can provide via USB.
 Consider using an external 5V power supply.